weibeld/terraform-aws-kubeadm/examples/ex2-cluster-in-existing-vpc/README.md

 # Example: cluster in existing VPC

-This example shows how to create a Kubernetes cluster in an existing VPC.
+This example shows how to create a cluster in an existing VPC.

 ## Description

-This example invokes the [kubeadm](https://github.com/weibeld/terraform-aws-kubeadm) module with the following optional variables:
+The example invokes the [kubeadm](https://github.com/weibeld/terraform-aws-kubeadm) module with the following optional variables:

 - `vpc_id`
 - `subnet_id`

-The values for these variables must be the AWS resource IDs of an existing VPC and subnet, respectively.
-This causes the kubeadm module to create the resources for the cluster in the provided VPC and subnet.
+The values for these variables must be the IDs of an existing VPC and subnet, respectively.
+This causes the kubeadm module to create the cluster in the provided VPC and subnet.

 The provided VPC and subnet may already contain other resources.
 The VPC also may contain additional subnets, but the cluster will be created exclusively in the provided subnet.